Data-Driven Offline Optimization For Architecting Hardware Accelerators: Background on Hardware Accelerators

 \section{Background on Hardware Accelerators}

 The goal of specialized hardware accelerators---Google TPUs~\citep{jouppi2017datacenter,edgetpu:arxiv:2020}, Nvidia GPUs~\citep{nvidia}, GraphCore~\citep{graphcore}---is to improve the performance of specific applications, such as machine learning models.
 To design such accelerators, architects typically create a parameterized design and sweep over parameters using simulation.
-In this section, we will provide an overview of hardware accelerators, present the design of our template-based accelerator and explain how an accelerator works.

 \niparagraph{Target hardware accelerators.} Our primary evaluation uses an industry-grade and highly parameterized template-based accelerator following prior work~\citep{yazdanbakhsh2021evaluation}.
 This template enables architects to determine the organization of various components, such as compute units, memory cells, memory, etc., by searching for these configurations in a discrete design space.
 Some ML applications may have large memory requirements (e.g., large language models~\citep{brown2020language}) demanding sufficient on-chip memory resources, while others may benefit from more compute blocks.
 The hardware design workflow directly selects the values of these parameters.
 In addition to this accelerator and to further show the generality of our method to other accelerator design problems, we evaluate two distinct dataflow accelerators with different search spaces, namely NVDLA-style~\citep{nvdla} and ShiDianNao-style~\citep{shidiannao} from~\citet{kao2020confuciux} (See Section~\ref{sec:eval} and Appendix~\ref{sec:dla_shi_fast} for a detailed discussion; See Table~\ref{table:dla_shi} for results).